Latitudeda/PhotoCAD_Docs/docs/en/Tutorials/Quickstart.rst

 Quick Start
 ==================================

-This section is a quick guide to creating circuits and is designed for users to quickly learn the design of a circuit from the basic components to the complete circuit.
+This section is a guide to create circuits and is designed for users to learn the design of a circuit from the basic components to the complete circuit.

 .. image:: ../images/Quick_guide_intro.png